Himanshhhyou/javascript/README.md

 - Event-driven

 ## Programming paradigm
-A programming paradigm is a fundamental style or approach to programming, guiding the structure and organization of code.<br> Common paradigms include
+A programming paradigm is a fundamental style or approach to programming, guiding the structure and organization of code.<br> *Common paradigms include:*
 - Procedural
 - Object-oriented
 - Functional